Province of Valladolid: Geography

-The province of Valladolid covers an area of 8,110 km2,4 is located in the center of the Meseta Central, a plateau in the middle of the northern half of the Iberian Peninsula and is characterized by its uniform terrain (777 metres on average with a maximum difference in altitude of 300 metres), making it the most geographically homogeneous province in Spain.
-The Douro river, which crosses it from east to west, becomes the backbone of the territory.
+The province of Valladolid covers an area of 8,110 km2.
+It is located in the centre of the Meseta Central, a plateau in the middle of the northern half of the Iberian Peninsula, and is characterized by its uniform terrain (777 metres on average with a maximum difference in altitude of 300 metres), making it the most geographically homogeneous province in Spain.
+The Douro river, which crosses it from east to west, is the backbone of the territory.

-It is dominated by an extensive plain in which are distinguished: A moorlands fells area defined by the valleys of different rivers, some of which stand out in altitude causing a mountainous landscape of hills witnesses, such as the Montes Torozos, San Cristobal hill (843 m) and the Sardanedo (854 m); a countryside location of soft hills; and by separating one and another, the so-called "hills", deep gorges with steep slopes, such as the width of Prado, Santovenia, Cabezon de Pisuerga, etc...
+It is dominated by an extensive plain in which several areas are distinguished: a moorland area defined by river valleys, some of which stand out in altitude causing a mountainous landscape of isolated hills, such as the Montes Torozos, San Cristobal hill (843 m) and the Sardanedo (854 m); a countryside of rolling hills; and separating them, slopes and deep gorges, such as the Cuesta del Prado, Santovenia, and Cabezón de Pisuerga.